STEAM: Squeeze and Transform Enhanced Attention Module: Experiments

 \subsection{Image Classification on ImageNet-1K}

 This section presents a comparison of our model against SOTA counterparts.
-We selected four popular backbone models, specifically ResNet-18, ResNet-50, ResNet-101 and ShuffleNet-V2.
+We selected three popular backbone models: ResNet-18, ResNet-50, and ShuffleNet-V2.
 The empirical results are displayed in Table~\ref{tbl:table5}.

-\textbf{ResNet} We initially assess the performance of STEAM using ResNet-18, ResNet-50, and ResNet-101 as backbone models.
+\textbf{ResNet} We initially assess the performance of STEAM using ResNet-18, and ResNet-50 as backbone models.
 Table~\ref{tbl:table5} clearly shows that STEAM surpasses all its counterparts across various ResNet models.
 Notably, in ResNet-18, STEAM achieves a 0.30\% increase in Top-1 accuracy over GCT, which already outperforms other modules.
-For ResNet-50 and ResNet-101, STEAM surpasses the former top module, MCA, by 0.15\% and 0.21\% in Top-1 accuracy, respectively.
-Overall, STEAM provides an accuracy boost of 1.61\%, 1.98\%, and 1.67\% over the standard ResNet-18, ResNet-50, and ResNet-101 models, respectively.
+For ResNet-50, STEAM surpasses the former top module, GCT, by 0.17\% in Top-1 accuracy, respectively.
+Overall, STEAM provides an accuracy boost of 1.61\% and 1.98\% over the standard ResNet-18 and ResNet-50 models, respectively.

 \textbf{ShuffleNet-V2} We evaluated STEAM on a lightweight CNN architecture\footnote{tested with more lightweight architectures in our Appendix.}, ShuffleNet-V2 as the backbone.
 As illustrated in Table~\ref{tbl:table5}, STEAM surpasses all other modules, obtaining 0.27\% Top-1 accuracy gain, compared to the second-best module, GCT.
-In general, STEAM outperforms all the prior SOTA modules while maintaining comparable parameter and computational complexity.
+In general, STEAM outperforms all prior SOTA modules while maintaining comparable parameter counts and computational complexity.